Capitoline Museums, the first museum of the world

-In the Ancient time, on the top of the Capitoline Hill there was the most important building in Rome: the temple dedicated to Jupiter Optimus Maximus.
+In the Ancient Rome, on the top of the Capitoline Hill there was a very important building: the temple dedicated to Jupiter Optimus Maximus.

-Today in the same are, there is the Town Hall and the Capitoline Museums, probably the oldest collection in the world (created in the 1471 by the Pope Sistus IV).
+Today on the same spot, there is the City Hall and the Capitoline Museums, probably the oldest in the world (1471).

-Walking across galleries and frescoed rooms, you'll discover myths and histories of Rome, admiring famous and meaningful Ancient sculptures.
+Walking across galleries and frescoed rooms, you’ll discover myths and history of Rome and some famous and meaningful ancient sculptures of the Roman tradition.

-I'll show you fragments from a colossal marble of Constantine, the giant statue called "Marforio", the mysterious Lupa (she-wolf, now the symbol of Rome)
+I’ll show you fragments from a colossal marble of Constantine, the giant statue called “Marforio”, the mysterious and amazing Lupa (she-wolf, now the symbol of Rome)

 and the original bronze statue of Marcus Aurelius, one of the most loved Roman Emperors.